 NOTE — All sensors are to be positioned according to this layout and in direct contact with compartment surfaces.

-Fig. 2 Upright Compartment – With Freezer
+Fig. 2 Upright Compartment –with Freezer

 NOTE — All sensors are to be positioned according to this layout and in direct contact with compartment surfaces.